AvePoint/cloud-governance-samples/README.md

 ![Cloud Governance](https://raw.githubusercontent.com/AvePoint/cloud-governance-samples/master/cloud-governance.png)

-## What is the AvePoint Cloud Governance
+## What's the AvePoint Cloud Governance

-[AvePoint Cloud Governance](https://www.avepointonlineservices.com) is an industry leading business automation SAAS platform which focus on Microsoft Office 365 platform.
-Over the past few years, a lot of big enterprises in the world integrate their key business solutions with Cloud Governance.
-In order to help the entities easily go though the integraion process, we lanuched the [cloud-governance-sample](https://cg.samples.github.avepoint.com) project for this purpose.
+[AvePoint Cloud Governance](https://www.avepointonlineservices.com) is an industry leading business automation SAAS platform which focus on the automation of Microsoft Office 365 platform.
+Over the past few years, a lot of big enterprises in the world integrated their key business solutions within Cloud Governance.
+In order to help the entities easily go though the integration process, we lanuched the [cloud-governance-sample](https://cg.samples.github.avepoint.com) project to demostrate the coding details.

 ## Contents
 The sample solution shows the possible approachs to interact with [AvePoint Cloud Governance](https://www.avepointonlineservices.com/forwardto/target?product=GovernanceAutomation).
 This is the most easy way of integrating with the AvePoint Cloud Governance.